SylviaOne/Repo-hub/README.md

-## Whoever invented the knock-knock joke should get a no bell prize.
+## What lies at the bottom of the ocean and twitches?
+A nervous wreck.